TrueSightDAO/.github/README.md

 - Our vision is a universal credibility protocol
 - Our values are courage, perserverance, vigilance and temperance

+#### How to contribute
+Read our [quick intro](https://github.com/TrueSightDAO/TrueSightDAO/blob/main/assets/2022%20True%20Sight%20DAO%20-%20concept%20presentation.pdf) on how you can get involved.
+Join our public discussion on [Discord](https://discord.gg/gEfypKdCEW) to find out what our DAO is undertaking right now as well as areas where you can immedaitely contribute to help.

+In recognition for your contributions, you will get TrueSight DAO tokens (TSD) which grants you voting rights to the future of our DAO.

 #### Join Us
 - Quick overview of [what we do](https://github.com/TrueSightDAO/TrueSightDAO/blob/main/assets/2022%20True%20Sight%20DAO%20-%20concept%20presentation.pdf)
 - Please read our [White Paper](https://docs.google.com/document/d/1H_LAioUeYvbSuuCuiPCd87t4VLx_PkqXBn3ggIn8Fxs/edit#)
 - Please join our discussions on [Discord](https://discord.gg/gEfypKdCEW)

-#### How to contribute
-Please read our [quick intro](https://github.com/TrueSightDAO/TrueSightDAO/blob/main/assets/2022%20True%20Sight%20DAO%20-%20concept%20presentation.pdf) on how you can get involved.
-By joining our public discussion on [Discord](https://discord.gg/gEfypKdCEW) to find out where our DAO is heading as well as areas where you can immedaitely contribute to help.

-In exchange for your contributions, you will get TrueSight DAO tokens (TSD) which you can then trade on the DEX.

 #### Supported Wallets
 - Browser Wallets